DHCP – Dynamic Host Configuration Protocol in a TCP / IP network.

 DHCPOFFER — the server’s offer to get the address.

-DHCPREQUEST — a client request for an address (suggested by the server in DHCPOFFER).
+DHCPREQUEST — a client request for an address (suggested by the server in DHCPOFFER), as well as extending the lease of the IP address..

 DHCPACK — server confirmation of the issuance of the address.

 DHCPDECLINE — the client’s refusal to receive the proposed address (for example, when a client sees that the proposed IP address is already being used by someone on the network).

 DHCPNAK — failure of the server to issue the requested address, usually after that the client sends DHCPDISCOVER.

 DHCPRELEASE — notification of the client about the release of the address.